 Size of the expander may be increased or decreased after the initial surgery

-Size of the implant cannot be changed without surgery to replace the implant
+Size of the implant can't be changed without surgery to replace the implant

-Size of the implant cannot be changed without surgery to replace the implant
+Size of the implant can't be changed without surgery to replace the implant

 Risk of rupture